Yo Bro | Yo Girl Youth Initiative has an incredible team dedicated to our cause, both staff and volunteers.

 Kyle Cardinal, Volunteer Coordinator

-Kyle came to YBYG over two years ago through his love of martial arts and passion for helping youth.
-Kyle is a volunteer and presently our Volunteer Coordinator.
-He also facilitates our outreach program in Surrey at the Newton Recreational Centre.
-Kyle has years of experience working with at-risk youth and is currently a youth worker with an aboriginal community in Delta.
+Through his love of martial arts and passion for working with youth, Kyle came to YBYG in 2014.
+Kyle is YBYG’s Volunteer Coordinator.
+He initially began volunteering as a martial arts program co-facilitator at the City Central Learning Centre in Surrey.
+From there, he moved on to help establish our outreach program at the Newton Recreational Centre, and is now facilitating an outreach program on Tsawwassen First Nation lands.
+Kyle has years of experience working with at-risk youth and is currently a youth worker with Tsawwassen First Nation.
 His educational background is in law enforcement studies, graduating from the Justice Institute of British Columbia.
+He aspires to pursue a career in law enforcement while continuing to provide mentorship to at-risk youth within his community.

 One of our objectives is to empower our youth to become ambassadors, mentors, and role models.
 Youth Leaders are a dedicated group of YBYG participants who demonstrate leadership qualities among their peers by offering a positive influence in their schools, community, and programs.
 Youth Leaders mentor youth new to the program and are trained to work with elementary school students involved in our Street Safe program.
 There are currently 25 Youth Leaders making a real difference at YBYG and in our community.